Our pick of the best VPNs to protect your online privacy, stream content and browse the web anonymously from anywhere

 How to choose the best VPN for you

 How does a VPN work?

-When you launch a VPN app on your PC or mobile device, you’ll be prompted to select a country or server.
-Most VPNs will default to a server near to where you live to ensure you get the fastest possible connection.
+When launching a VPN app on your PC or mobile device, you’ll receive a prompt to select a country or server.
+Most VPNs will default to a server near where you live to ensure you get the fastest possible connection.
 As soon as you connect, you’ll get instant anonymity with little or no impact on your browsing speed.

-A VPN can also gain you access to sites that are blocked by your ISP, or by governmental censors such as in China.
+A VPN can also help you access sites blocked by your ISP or governmental censors, such as in China.
 And if you use BitTorrent to share files, a VPN conceals your identity and protects you against legal issues.